Elaine Gallagher Science Scholarship

 Ms. Gallagher believed that her education at Saint Xavier University was instrumental in her success as a teacher and provided scholarship funds so that others could follow in her path.
 It is a path that follows the mission of the University and the School of Education, the heritage of the founding Sisters of Mercy, and the example of thousands of proud graduates of the School of Education.
 It is a path that has service and love of learning at its core and the gratitude of those who follow at its end.

-- Applicants must complete the attached application form (PDF).
-Complete applications will include the application form, the essay and two letters of recommendation.
+- Applicants must complete the online application form below.
+The two letters of recommendation must be mailed or hand-delivered.
+Complete applications will include the application form, the essay, two letters of recommendation (with forms attached) and a resume.
 Only complete applications will be reviewed.

 - Applicants must submit an essay (double-spaced, one to two pages).
 Please tell the scholarship committee about the qualities of Ms. Elaine Gallagher that you possess, providing specific examples.
 Include the plans you have for your work in the field of education.